 We suggest a list of recommended readings as a preparation for entering PRIMES and as a background for further research.
 You may find it useful to consult

 - PRIMES 2011 problem set and its solutions

 - PRIMES 2012 problem set and its solutions

-- PRIMES 2013 Math track problem set and its solutions
+- PRIMES 2013 Math Section Problem Set and and its solutions

-- PRIMES 2013 Computer Science track problem set (the auxiliary files test1.txt and test2.txt)
+- PRIMES 2013 Computer Science Section Problem Set (the auxiliary files test1.txt and test2.txt)

 Female students, minorities, and students from underprivileged groups are strongly encouraged to apply.
 PRIMES makes a special effort to reach out to schools in disadvantaged areas.
 Sophomores and juniors from public high schools of Boston, Cambridge, and Somerville are eligible for PRIMES Circle program.
 U.S. high school juniors living beyond Greater Boston are eligible for PRIMES-USA program.